-While our natural gas pipelines are buried out of sight, beneath the ground in the ROW, we never lose sight of our potential impact on the air, water and land around us.
-And we never lose sight of our responsibility to preserve all elements of our environment.
+While our pipelines are buried out of sight, beneath the ground in the ROW, we never lose sight of our potential impact on the air, water and land around us, and our responsibility to preserve all elements of our environment.
 In fact, our activities - everything from pipeline design, construction, testing, maintenance, operation and safety practices - are subject to government regulations, which we meet or exceed.
 If we do disturb the ground, every reasonable effort is made to restore the land to its original condition and to protect the quality of the air and water that sustain us.